spouyllau/csv2www/README.md

 # CSV2WWW
 ## Project Overview
-csv2www is a Perl-based tool that reads data from CSV files and generates corresponding HTML pages for web display.
-The program is configurable via config.cfg to adapt to different CSV formats and output requirements.
+csv2www is a Perl program (meaning it runs on a web server) that allows you to publish the information contained in a CSV file on the web in a dynamic way, with options for graphic customization (via a CSS style sheet).
+The program displays the contents of the CSV file in the form of a list of data tables accessible via indexes and a small search engine.
+The indexes and search engine are configurable (via a CFG configuration file).
+The program adapts to all CSV file structures.
+Perl was chosen for its durability over time and because it runs on most academic web servers.
 ## Requirements
 - Perl (version 5 or higher)
 - Web server: Apache or Nginx